Winners Announced for UB's 'Rise to the Challenge' Business Pitch Competition

 Contact: Office of Government and Public Affairs

-Four winners emerged from the University of Baltimore's sixth annual "Rise to the Challenge" Business Pitch Competition on May 2, each taking home their portion of the more than $21,500 in prize money.
-The event, held in the William H. Thumel Sr. Business Center, home of UB's Center for Entrepreneurship and Innovation, showcases many of the UB community's most talented and driven entrepreneurs.
+Four winners, including undergraduates and alumni, emerged from the "Rise to the Challenge" Business Pitch Competition on June 10, each receiving their own virtual version of "the big check" and a portion of the more than $23,000 in prize money.
+The event, conducted entirely online for the first time, is supported annually by the University of Baltimore's Center for Entrepreneurship and Innovation to showcase many of the UB community's most talented and driven entrepreneurs.

 Brian Furr, a Ratcliffe Entrepreneurship Fellow, a junior and founder of Mindful Designs, which manufactures "My Furr's Guitar" to aid early childhood development by teaching music through a simple, color-coded system, came up a two-time winner.
 Furr earned the top vote in the category of "Existing Business Ventures," a $5,000 prize, and he was chosen as the evening's "Most Promising Business," walking away with a $15,000 "check."
 The award, established in 2018 through the Jay Ripley Entrepreneurship Fund, is given to the student whose business, in either category, has the best prospects for growth, as determined by the judges.